22 S. Greene Street, P1H28

 Education and Training

-- The Ohio State University, BS, Microbiology 2007
+- The Ohio State University, BS, Microbiology.
+Columbus, OH 2007

-- Wright State University Boonshoft School of Medicine, MD, 2011
+- Wright State University Boonshoft School of Medicine, MD.
+Dayton, OH 2011

-- University of Maryland/Sheppard Pratt, General psychiatry residency, 2015
+- University of Maryland/Sheppard Pratt, General psychiatry residency.
+Baltimore, MD 2015

-- University of Maryland, Addiction psychiatry fellowship, 2016
+- University of Maryland School of Medicine, Addiction psychiatry fellowship.
+Baltimore, MD 2016

-Dr. Chang is an Assistant Professor in the Department of Psychiatry, Division of Addiction, Research and Training at the University of Maryland School of Medicine.
-Her main areas of clinical interest lie in emergency psychiatry, addiction and co-morbid general psychiatric conditions.
-Dr. Chang also plays an active role as an in-patient consultant on the substance abuse consultation/liaison team, assisting medical treatment teams with the management of addiction in the context of acute medical illness.
-In her outpatient work, Dr. Chang provides buprenorphine maintenance and addiction treatment through the novel means of telepsychiatry and in-person at the Outpatient Addiction Treatment Services (OATS) clinic.
+Dr. Chang is an Assistant Professor in the Department of Psychiatry, Division of Addiction Research and Treatment at the University of Maryland School of Medicine.
+Her areas of clinical interest and practice are wide, inclusive of (but not limited to) sports psychiatry, emergency psychiatry, addiction and co-morbid general psychiatric conditions.
+Dr. Chang's primary role is as an in-patient consultant on the substance abuse consultation/liaison team, assisting medical treatment teams with the management of addiction in the context of acute medical illness.
+In her outpatient work, Dr. Chang provides buprenorphine maintenance and addiction treatment through the novel means of telepsychiatry.
+She serves as the lead psychiatrist with the hospital sickle cell multidisciplinary team and provides psychiatric treatment to the outpatient sickle cell population in a co-located clinic with hematology.
+Dr. Chang also works at University of Maryland, College Park as a psychiatrist under the athletic department, within in the context of a multidisciplinary medical team, attending to the health of division I student athletes.

-emergency psychiatry, addiction, buprenorphine, Suboxone, substance abuse, psychiatry
+emergency psychiatry, addiction, buprenorphine, Suboxone, substance abuse, psychiatry, mental health, behavioral health, sports psychiatry, sickle cell

 Weintraub E, Greenblatt A, Chang J, Himelhoch S, Welsh C. Expanding access to buprenorphine treatment in rural areas with the use of telemedicine.
 The American Journal on Addictions 2018, 27: 612-617.